CrossCTF/crossctf.github.io/_posts/2013-05-23-Registration.md

 		- 	All participants in the team are to be of the same current/future school

-	-	Sign up through ????? by **29 APRIL 2018**
+	-	Sign up  by **29 APRIL 2018**

-	-	Go through a compulsary qualifier.
+	-	Go through a compulsary online qualifier.

-	FINALISTS
-		- NRIC/ID
-		- FULL NAME as in NRIC/Passport/Driver's license
-		- Nationality
-		- School they are representing
-		- Shirt Size
-		- Food Preferences
-		- Proof of school placement (E.g. Student card)

 #### DISCLAIMER

-	We will be giving your contacts to the event sponsors by default.
+	We will be giving your contacts to the event sponsors if you choose to do so.
 	HOWEVER, If you and your team are not comfortable, do drop us a message or indicate during the registration!

 ### The winners will receive cash prizes.
-Winners will be decided based on final score earned by the end of the compeition.
+Winners will be decided based on final score earned by the end of the competition.

 |Position|Cash Prizes|
 |---|---|